pedroalves91/currency-bot/README.md

 # set parameters in .env file
-create a .env file in the root of the project and set the same parameters as in the .env.example file
+create a .env file in the root of the project and set the parameters as in the .env.example file
 ```

 ## Compile and run the project